Cheating on your partner starts with you, not in the bedroom (30+ examples)

 Cheating on your partner starts with day-dreaming over someone else (you envision “what it might be like” with them and how different your life would be).

-When you succumb to or engage in [i.e., addiction] p*rnographic material…[and feel zero conviction about it] (i.e., yes, even the raunchy R and X-rated movies, books and shows).
+When you succumb to or engage in [i.e., addiction] p*rnographic material because you get a rise from it (i.e., it makes you feel some sort of way that isn’t honorable)…and feel zero conviction about it (i.e., yes, even the raunchy R and X-rated movies, books and shows).

-It begins with your inability or refusal to address and shut down advances or inappropriate flirting/interactions from someone else (i.e., that one co-worker is “touchy-feely” or comes across exceedingly flirtatious toward you, yet you receive the ego boost willingly, make the excuse that it’s their personality, or simply avoid possible confrontation altogether by downplaying the behavior).
+It begins with your inability or refusal to address and shut down advances or inappropriate flirting/interactions with someone else (i.e., that one co-worker is “touchy-feely” or comes across exceedingly flirtatious toward you, yet you receive the ego boost willingly, make the excuse that it’s their personality, or simply avoid possible confrontation altogether by downplaying the behavior – thus enabling the cycle).

 It starts the moment you allow someone else to meddle inappropriately with your relationship and between you and your partner (i.e., you refuse to shut down that person who openly criticizes your partner or your relationship).